best-things-to-do-in-byron-bay

 sky-dive-byron-bay

-There’s about four places along the East Coast of Australia where backpackers tick off the bucket list sky dive and Byron Bay is one of the top ones.
+There’s about four places along the East Coast of Australia where backpackers can tick off the bucket list sky dive and Byron Bay is one of the top ones.
 It’s no surprise as the views would be epic over the most popular beach town in Australia!
-Pre-book your sky dive in Byron Bay here as they book up quickly!
+Pre-book your sky dive here as they book up quickly!

 4. Spend the day on a Byron Bay waterfalls and hidden gems tour